Skip to Main Content

 3. The completed form is signed by the appropriate department chair, submitted to the associate dean, the student and TCU Dean of Students.

 4. Any student receiving three notices through this process may be considered for dismissal from the College of Education.
-In an unusually severe situation, a single notice may result in dismissal from the Teacher Education Program and/or the college.
+In an unusually severe situation, a single notice may result in dismissal from the Teacher Education Prep (EPP) Program and/or the college.
 These notices do not become part of a student's permanent academic record.

 Clinical (Student) Teaching Admission